5 / 5 Stars

 FBR Focus's management team takes seriously its mandate to run a concentrated portfolio.

-As of May 03, 2013, the fund has assets totaling almost $914.14 million invested in 24 different holdings.
+As of March 05, 2014, the fund has assets totaling almost $1.50 billion invested in 27 different holdings.
 Its portfolio consists primarily of shares of small and mid-sized companies.

 According to the fund's prospectus: "[Management] implements the Fund's strategy by focusing on companies ... managed by individuals who have a history of treating public shareholders like partners and have ample opportunity to reinvest excess profits at above average rates.
 Once a potential investment is identified, [management] attempts to purchase shares at a price it believes represents a discount to a conservative estimate of the company's intrinsic value."